The Wake Forest School of Business offers a four-year bachelor of science degree, with majors in:

 Focuses on important human resources management (HRM) skills that are frequently used by general managers.
 Upon completion of the course, students should be literate in basic HRM concepts, knowledgable of general managers' HRM responsibilities, and skilled in HRM applications as prospective managers.
 P- BEM 211.

-Focuses on the global issues in management.
-Emphasis is on different management philosophies and styles practiced by managers in an international context.
+Focuses on professional effectiveness in a global setting, whether in a global company, leading a global team, or doing business abroad.
+Emphasis is on cross-cultural differences and their impact on the conduct of business.
 Conducted in a seminar format, the course examines the complexities involved in operating in different cultures and the implications which these cultural differences have on managing organizations and employee behavior.
 P-BEM 211 or POI.

 BEM 316.
 Leading in Nonprofit Sector.
 (3 h)